-Founded in 1998, the Vermont Workers’ Center is a member-led organization fighting for economic justice and human dignity.
+Founded in 1998, the Vermont Workers’ Center is a statewide organization of everyday people fighting for economic justice and human dignity.

 We’re taking action to stop Wall Street and big corporations from profiting off our health, while advancing policy to make healthcare a human right for everyone.

 We know it’s going to take a fight, and we’ll only win if we are organized.

 The Vermont Workers’ Center was founded in 1998 by low-wage workers in central Vermont.
 Through community outreach and the Vermont Workers’ Rights Hotline, which fielded hundreds of calls a year, we helped workers organize to form unions and fight for fair contracts at their workplaces.
 VWC members led campaigns for livable wages, joined protests against unfair trade policies, and rallied alongside veterans opposed to the US government’s wars in Iraq and Afghanistan.